dccn-tg/dr-data-stager/README.md

 The figure below is a schematic drawing of the data stager architecture in relation with the DCCN infrastructure and the iRODS service of the Radboud Data Repository.

-The components in green are part of the data stager stack.
+The components in green are key components of the data stager stack.

 ![architecture](architecture.svg "architecture")